 And if you'd like to know the company that I trust to supply my family with quality essential oils (and no hype) you can go here to read about my search for the "best" essential oils.
 Or you can skip to the end here.

-Free Essential Oils Report and Newsletter Access
+Free Report On Oils with Newsletter Access

-Also, if you go and grab my Free Report on 10 Things to Know About Essential Oils Before You Buy, you will not only get more myth-busting essential oils information, but you'll get access to my VIP newsletter as well--complete with updates, great healthy living offers, of course new posts on essential oils, and more.
+If you go and grab my Free Report on 10 Things to Know About Essential Oils Before You Buy, you will not only get more myth-busting essential oils information, but you'll get access to my VIP newsletter as well--complete with updates, great healthy living offers, of course new posts on essential oils, and more.

-Oh, and please do share this with others.
 Enough of the lies.

-Let's get the truth out there!
+Let's get the truth out there.

 Which one(s) and what do you think now?